EliahKagan/palgoviz/basics/sll.md

 to itself, and its `next_node` weakref is equal to itself.
 So the key is equal to itself.

-(Furthermore, as a key in a `dict`, it's actually sufficient for the searching key to be the same object as the stored key.
-So long as the `hash` selects the correct bucket, a `dict` always finds a key that is the same object as the key being searched for, even in the pathological situation that it is not equal to itself!
-That is, it checks with `is` as well as `==`.
-The `dict` type is designed that way to support the one defensible usage of non-self-equality: floating-point [NaN](https://en.wikipedia.org/wiki/NaN) objects, such as `math.nan`.)

 #### Do our keys compare *un*equal to all other keys?

 ***FIXME: Write this subsection.***